CarlosLongarela/cl-simplest-smtp/README.txt

 4. SMTP Help options.

 == Changelog ==
+= 1.2.1 - 2025-01-23 =
+Fixed: Fixed info messages about configurations on config file and database.
+Improved: If you set data in constants, settings options are disabled.
+You need to change or disable constants.

 = 1.2.0 - 2025-01-21 =
 * Improved: Added log tab to show mail error log files
 * Improved: Added options to show 10, 100, 1000 or 10000 log items